Income Protection NZ :: Articles

 Life Insurance Articles

-Income protection insurance is a type of coverage designed to replace a portion of your income if you're unable to work due to illness or injury. - read more
+Income protection insurance is a type of coverage designed to provide you with a steady income if you are unable to work due to illness or injury.
+Unlike other types of insurance, which may focus on lump-sum payments, income protection insurance prioritises regular income replacement to help cover your everyday expenses. - read more

 Start Here !